-The purpose of this TRDRP Call for Applications is to stimulate research on tobacco control and tobacco-related disease that is of highest priority and potential benefit to the State of California.
+The purpose of this TRDRP Call for Applications is to stimulate research on tobacco control and tobacco-related disease that is of highest priority and potential benefit to the State of California and the nation as a whole.
 The program anticipates that this will be achieved by supporting research that will inform and strengthen tobacco control efforts at the local, state and national levels; lead to the early detection and secondary prevention of tobacco-related diseases; and advance the prevention and cessation of nicotine and tobacco products, particularly among the most heavily affected of California's diverse populations.